NewsLocal News

 PHOENIX — ABC15 has been keeping track of drowning and submersion incidents involving children and teenagers in the Valley for years.

-As of mid-May, ABC15 has reported on nearly two dozen submersions, or near drownings, involving children in 2024.
+As of June 18, ABC15 has reported on 32 submersions, or near drownings, involving children in 2024.
 These young victims were either taken to a hospital as a precaution after the incident or were left in critical condition afterward.

-As of May 24, there have also been nine deadly incidents, including one incident involving a backyard pool that claimed the lives of two twin girls.
-These incidents have taken place in backyard pools and bathtubs.
+As of the same time period, there have been 13 deadly incidents, including one incident involving a backyard pool that claimed the lives of two twin girls.
+These incidents typically take place in backyard pools and bathtubs.

 Take a look at ABC15's interactive map of media-reported drowning and near-drowning incidents involving juveniles in 2024: